askimed/nf-test/docs/configuration.md

 ## Setup test profile

-To run your test using a specific Netxflow profile, you can use the `--profile` argument on the command line or define a default profile in `nf-test.config`
+To run your test using a specific Netxflow profile, you can use the `--profile` argument on the command line or define a default profile in `nf-test.config`.

 ##  `nf-test.config`